- Social Justice

 Lee Foust (Italian Literature)

-Alia Nardini (Political Science)
+Alia Nardini (Political Science, Independent Research)

 Mili Romano (Italian Language)

 Dr.Romano holds a doctorate degree in Foreign Languages and Literature from the University of Florence which she acquired in 1977.
 Since 1986 she has been a professor of Cultural Anthropology at the University of Bologna.
 Simultaneously, Dr. Romano has been instructing Italian language courses since 1977.
 For 30+ years she has been a key member of the language instruction team at the Johns Hopkins Graduate School for International Studies Bologna.
-Her Italian teaching career also includes instructing courses at Brown University and Dickenson College in Bologna.
+Her Italian teaching career also includes instructing courses at Brown University and Dickinson College in Bologna.
 She has authored numerous articles in academic journals and newspapers on foreign literature, contemporary art, urban anthropology, cinema and urban studies.
 Her interdisciplinary career includes curating numerous art exhibits in Bologna and throughout the Emilia Romagna region.
 In addition to her mother tongue of Italian Dr. Romano speaks English, French and Russian.

-Irene Valsangiacomo (Theology)
+Irene Valsangiacomo (Guest Theology)